ehlesp/smallab-k8s-pve-guide/G015 - Host optimization 01 ~ Adjustments through sysctl.md

     # Process Scheduler related settings
     #
-    # Determines how long a migrated process has to be running before the kernel
-    # will consider migrating it again to another core.
-So, a higher value makes
-    # the kernel take longer before migrating again an already migrated process.
-    # Value in MILLISECONDS.
-    kernel.sched_migration_cost_ns = 5000000
-    #
     # This setting groups tasks by TTY, to improve perceived responsiveness on an
     # interactive system.
 On a server with a long running forking daemon, this will
     # tend to keep child processes from migrating away as soon as they should.